RaghavTheGreat1/notes/mongodb/basics/crud.md

 ### Create

--Make sure the documents you're about to create/insert must have a unique _id.
+- Make sure the documents you're about to create/insert must have a unique _id.

 #### Single Document